Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 {% endhint %}

-### Alternative Fallback Behaviour
+### Alternative Fallback Behavior

-If the behaviour described above is undesirable, the configuration supports an alternative option.
+If the behavior described above is undesirable, the configuration supports an alternative option.
 Fallback mode can be set to `fallback: 'legacy'`, in which case the user will see a page reload if the search request fails.
 After that, Nosto will not attempt to override the original search results or category pages for 10 minutes.

 {% hint style="info" %}
-This behaviour has been the default fallback behaviour before August 20, 2024.
+This behavior has been the default fallback behavior before August 20, 2024.
 {% endhint %}

 ```javascript